EPCOT (concept): EPCOT after Disney

 Walt Disney died on December 15, 1966.
-According to his older brother Roy O. Disney, Walt was still planning EPCOT in the hospital in the days before he died.
+According to his older brother Roy Disney, Walt was still planning EPCOT in the hospital in the days before he died.
 Walt used the ceiling grid to lay out a scale plot plan in his imagination, each 24" x 24" tile representing one square mile.

 Florida Governor Claude R. Kirk Jr. signed Chapter 67-764 into law on May 12, 1967, establishing the Reedy Creek Improvement District.
 However, Disney directors eventually decided that it was too risky to venture into city planning now that its biggest advocate was gone.
 Roy persisted and took the reins on the project, coming out of retirement, but he could not convince the board to build EPCOT.
 The Magic Kingdom project proceeded with construction beginning the same year under the supervision of Roy, and Walt Disney World Resort opened in October 1971 with only the Magic Kingdom and two hotels.
 Roy insisted it be called Walt Disney World as a tribute to the man who had dreamed it up.

 Even though the city was never built, the Resort represents some of the forward-thinking planning that embodied Walt's idea of EPCOT.
 Because of the formation of the RCID, Disney could find innovative solutions to the problems of transportation, building construction, supplying electrical power, and waste disposal.
 Imagineers, including John Hench and Richard Irvine, devised means of waste disposal and sewer transport.
 The monorail, while mainly an attraction at Disneyland, was utilized as an actual transportation system, taking guests some thirteen miles around the Resort area.
 The Contemporary Resort opened with the Magic Kingdom as an architectural remnant of EPCOT's modernist aesthetic.